-- Standard 4.W.1: Write argumentative pieces on topics and/or texts, supporting a point of view with evidence and information, using linking words and phrases to connect the claim to the evidence, and provide a concluding section related to the claim presented. - a.
-Introduce a topic, state a claim that is supported by evidence, produce complex sentences, and create an organizational structure in which related ideas are grouped to support the writer's purpose. - b.
-Use appropriate conventions when writing including text cohesion, sentence structure, and phrasing. - Standard 4.W.2: Write informative/explanatory pieces to examine a topic that conveys ideas and information clearly, link ideas within categories of information using words and phrases, and provide a concluding section related to the information or explanation presented. - a.
-Introduce a topic and group related information in paragraphs and/or sections using organizational structures,
+- Standard 5.W.1: Write argumentative pieces on topics and/or texts, supporting a point of view with evidence and information, using linking words, phrases, and clauses to connect the claim to the evidence, and provide a concluding section related to the claim presented. - a.
+Introduce a topic, state a claim supported by evidence, and create an organizational structure in which ideas are logically grouped to support the writer's purpose. - b.
+Expand, combine, and reduce sentences for meaning, reader/listener interest, and style to develop the argument. - c.
+Use appropriate conventions when writing including text cohesion, sentence structure, and phrasing. - Standard 5.W.2: Write informative/explanatory pieces to examine a topic that links and conveys ideas and information clearly, using words, phrases, and clauses to show the relationship between ideas, paragraphs, and/or sections, and provide a concluding section related to the information or explanation presented. - a.
+Introduce a topic and group related information in paragraphs and/or sections using organizational structures, produce complex sentences, and text features, including multimedia when useful, to support the writer's purpose.

-- produce complex sentences, and text features to support the writer's purpose. - b.
+- b.
 Develop the topic using relevant facts, definitions, concrete details, quotations, or examples. - c.
 Use precise language and content-specific vocabulary to inform about or explain the topic. - d.
-Use appropriate conventions when writing including text cohesion, sentence structure, and phrasing. - Standard 4.W.3: Write narrative pieces to develop real or imagined experiences or events using effective technique, descriptive details, clear event sequences, and provide a resolution. - a.
+Use appropriate conventions when writing including text cohesion, sentence structure, and phrasing - Standard 5.W.3: Write narrative pieces to develop real or imagined experiences or events using effective technique, descriptive details, well-structured event sequences, and provide a resolution. - a.
 Orient the reader by establishing a situation and introducing a narrator and/or characters; organize an event sequence that unfolds naturally. - b.
-Use dialogue and description to develop experiences and events or show the responses of characters to situations. - c.
-Use a variety of transitional words and phrases to manage the sequence of events. - d.
+Use narrative techniques, such as dialogue, description, and pacing, to develop experiences and events or show the responses of characters to situations. - c.
+Use a variety of transitional words, phrases, and clauses to manage the sequence of events. - d.
 Use concrete words, phrases, complex sentences, and sensory details to convey experiences and events precisely. - e.
-Use appropriate conventions when writing including text cohesion, sentence structure, and phrasing. - Standard 4.W.4: Conduct short research projects to build knowledge through investigation of different aspects of a topic. - a.
-Recall, gather, and organize information and provide a list of relevant sources. - b.
+Use appropriate conventions when writing including text cohesion, sentence structure, and phrasing. - Standard 5.W.4: Conduct short research projects to craft an argument or answer a question. - a.
+Gather, summarize, and paraphrase information and provide a list of relevant sources. - b.
 Elaborate to demonstrate understanding of the topic under investigation. - c.
-Interact and collaborate with others throughout the writing process. - Standard 4.W.5: Fluently write in cursive and manuscript.
+Interact and collaborate with others throughout the writing process. - Standard 5.W.5: Fluently write in cursive and manuscript.